BOOK A DEMO

 What is buying?

-Buying an asset is the process of acquiring full ownership of the asset through a lump-sum payment or through financing.
+Buying an asset is the process of acquiring full ownership through a lump-sum payment or financing.
 When you buy an asset, you make a one-time payment to the seller and become the owner of the asset.
-You are responsible for all maintenance and repairs, and you can keep the asset for as long as you want.
+You are responsible for all maintenance and repairs and can keep the asset for as long as you want.

 The advantages of buying